-In the run-up to the meeting of the G20 Digital Ministers, the OECD joined with the Federal Ministry for Economic Affairs and Energy in hosting a conference entitled “Key Issues for Digital Transformation in the G20”, which took place on .
-The outcomes from the conference will be fed into the G20 Digital Ministers’ meeting.
+In the run-up to the meeting of the G20 Digital Ministers, the OECD will join with the Federal Ministry for Economic Affairs and Energy (BMWi) to host a conference entitled ‘Key Issues for Digital Transformation in the G20’ in Berlin on .
+The primary outcomes from the conference will then be fed into the G20 Digital Ministers’ meeting.

 The Digital Ministers of the G20 and of the guest countries invited (Spain, Norway, the Netherlands and Singapore) will use their meeting to focus on the following three fields of action:

 - Shaping digitisation at a global level – harnessing the potential for growth and employment